MadChemLad-12/Computational-Chemsitry-Programs/README.md

 The coordination number file can also be found here.

 The Water-Solid Properties folder contains many of the orientation and distance programs I developed.

+Bash and general contain scripts that I use often, but don't fall into any specific category.